PeterMarley/Checkers/README.md

 This beefy boy is where a lot of the program's logic lives (reflected in how much larger this file is).
 The actual business creating and holding a GameBoard oject, moving pieces around the board, and capturing pieces is done here.
 ##### Log.java
-A basic logging system that outputs a file suffixed with a [ YYYY - MM - DD ] [ HH - MM - SS ] date stamp from the initialisation of the program.
+A basic logging system that outputs a file suffixed with a YYYY-MM-DD HH-MM-SS date stamp from the initialisation of the program.
 Signifcant events are logged here, along with any errors that arise during game operation

+# Still to do
+- Finish implementation of GameBoard.checkPlayerHasValidMoves()
+- Unit Testing
+- GUI implementation